dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 With the preceding route, the action `SubscriptionManagementController.GetAll()` is matched with the URI `/subscription-management/get-all`.
 A parameter transformer doesn't change the route values used to generate a link. `Url.Action("GetAll", "SubscriptionManagement")` outputs `/subscription-management/get-all`.

-ASP.NET Core MVC also comes with the <xref:Microsoft.AspNetCore.Mvc.ApplicationModels.RouteTokenTransformerConvention> API convention.
+ASP.NET Core MVC also comes with the `Microsoft.AspNetCore.Mvc.ApplicationModels.RouteTokenTransformerConvention` API convention.
 The convention applies a specified parameter transformer to all attribute route tokens in the app.

 ::: moniker-end